 - Delicious - the smoky flavor of the bacon and almonds pairs beautifully with the sweetness of the date...and the final touch-a drizzle of tangy balsamic glaze-really sets this recipe apart from others!

-Slice the date and remove the pit; nestle two (or three) smokehouse almonds and pinch the date back together
+Use a sharp knife and slice the date (just cut a little slit in it) and remove the pit; nestle two (or three) smokehouse almonds in the date and pinch the date back together

 Wrap a small slice around the date and secure with a toothpick

-Place on broiling rack and broil in oven at 500ºF; use tongs to occasionally flip the stuffed dates
+Place on broiling rack and broil in oven at 500ºF; use tongs to occasionally flip the stuffed dates.
+They take about 5-8 minutes on each side.

 - Use scissors to cut the bacon into thirds; (it easier than using a knife)